cockroachdb/docs/v2.2/foreign-key.md

 toc: true
 ---

-The foreign key [constraint](constraints.html) specifies that all of a column's values must exactly match existing values from the column it references, enforcing referential integrity.
+A foreign key is a column (or combination of columns) in a table T2 whose values are required to match values of a key in some other table T1.
+The purpose of foreign keys is to enforce [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity), which essentially says that if column value A refers to column value B, then column value B must exist.

-For example, if you create a foreign key on `orders.customer` that references `customers.id`:
+For example, given a `customers` table and an `orders` table, if you create a column `orders.customer_id` that references the `customers.id` primary key:

-- Each value inserted or updated in `orders.customer` must exactly match a value in `customers.id`.
+- Each value inserted or updated in `orders.customer_id` must exactly match a value in `customers.id`.
-- Values in `customers.id` that are referenced by `orders.customer` cannot be deleted or updated.
-However, `customers.id` values that _aren't_ present in `orders.customer` can be.
+- Values in `customers.id` that are referenced by `orders.customer_id` cannot be deleted or updated.
+However, values of `customers.id` that are _not_ present in `orders.customer_id` can be deleted or updated.

-{{site.data.alerts.callout_success}}
-If you plan to use foreign keys in your schema, consider using [interleaved tables](interleave-in-parent.html), which can dramatically improve query performance.
-{{site.data.alerts.end}}
+Unlike primary keys, foreign keys must be allowed to contain _NULL_ values; otherwise circular references between tables would not be possible.
+For more information, see the [_NULL_ values](#null-values) section below.

 ## Details